ElliottT99/bikesharing/README.md

 ### Results
 There is quite a bit of data to sift through and many angles to look at this endevour through.

 Our first area we looked at was rental timing/trip duration.
 We saw before that this service is wanted, but how much are the people actually using it?
-Here is a graph displaying trip lenghts for the entire userbase:
+Here is a graph displaying trip lengths for the entire userbase:

 ![tripDuration](Resources/tripDuration.PNG)

-The line plots number of trips taken for a certian time lenght.
+The line plot plots the number of trips taken for a certian time length.
 Here, we see that the average bike rental lasts anywhere between a 5-15 minute trip, on average.
 Breaking down our userbase, we can defer to this next graph:

 ![tripDurationBy Gender](Resources/tripDurationByGender.PNG)